 Findings of the Palpebral Type

-Cobblestone giant papillae: Flat papillae larger than 1 mm in diameter are densely packed on the upper tarsal conjunctiva, presenting a cobblestone appearance.
-In the GL 3rd edition, papillae with a diameter of 1 mm or more are defined as giant papillae.
+Cobblestone giant papillae: Flat papillae exceeding 1 mm in diameter are densely packed on the upper tarsal conjunctiva, presenting a cobblestone appearance.
+Papillae with a diameter of 1 mm or more are considered giant papillae.

-Indicators of activity: The degree of hyperemia, mucoid discharge between papillae, and fluorescein staining of the papillary tips serve as indicators of disease activity.
+Indicators of activity: The degree of hyperemia, mucoid discharge between papillae, and fluorescein staining of the papillary apices serve as indicators of disease activity.

 Observation method: Eversion of the upper eyelid is essential, and evaluation is performed using a slit-lamp microscope.